Shopify Locations

 4. If the Shopify locations are downloaded successfully, you will see a message show up on your screen.

-After you bring the locations into Sellercloud, you must map each of the active ones to a warehouse in Sellercloud.
-This mapping will determine which warehouse’s available inventory is sent for which location and prevent errors when updating and tracking inventory.
-Note that if the warehouse is unsellable and does not need to be sent to Shopify, you do not have to map the warehouse.
+Once you configure your Shopify Locations, each of them must be mapped to a warehouse in Sellercloud.
+This mapping will determine which warehouse’s available inventory is sent for which location and prevent errors when updating inventory or tracking information.

-1. Navigate to Settings > Open a company > Toolbox > Shopify Locations.
+1. Navigate to Settings > Companies > Open a Company.

 3. In the Channel Warehouse Code dropdown, choose your desired warehouse selection.